BMW G 310 R: Specifications

 BMW G 310 R has a 313 cc liquid-cooled four-stroke 4-valve single-cylinder reverse-inclined DOHC engine, with a bore and stroke of 80.0 × 62.1 mm, and a 10,500 rpm redline.
 It has self start, static rev limiter, counterbalance shaft, wet sump, and electronic fuel injection and requires at least 95 RON petrol.
 It is compatible with up to 10% ethanol (E10).
 The fuel capacity is 11 L.

 It has a side-mounted inclined exhaust, a kickstand sensor, and a plastic engine spoiler.

-The instrument panel consist of a monochrome segment LCD display with engine temperature meter.
+The instrument panel consist of a monochrome segment LCD with engine temperature meter.

 There are two auxiliary power sockets and a steering lock.

 The graphics are implemented using decals.

 It has a pillion seat, pillion footrests, and rear handles.

 The G 310 R has a length of 1988 mm, width of 896 mm and height of 1227 mm, a wheelbase of 1374 mm, and a seat height of 785 mm.
 The steering angle is 64.9°.
 It has an upside-down fork and a mono rear shock absorber with adjustable preload.
 The bike has a front 110/70 R17 and a rear 150/60 R17 Michelin Pilot Street Radial tubeless tyre and 5-spoke alloy rims.
 The braking of the bike features a dual-channel anti-lock braking system, with the front using a single 300 mm disc, radially-bolted 4-piston fixed-caliper brake and the rear, a single 240 mm disc, single-piston floating caliper brake.
 It has an axial front master brake cylinder.
 The brakes are made by ByBre.

 It has "no brag-worthy goodies like a traction control system or a quick shifter" and does not use CAN bus.
 Compares to the rival KTM 390 Duke, the G 310 R lacks Bluetooth connectivity, a full-colour display, and switchable ABS.